yomguy/DeeFuzzer/README.txt

 See example/deefuzz_doc.xml in a text editor.
 The inline comments should help you to configure your stations.

+For a short MP3 example, see example/deefuzzer.xml.
+For a mixed MP3 + OGG example, see example/deefuzzer_mp3_ogg.xml.

 OSC Control
 ===========

 We can now control some functions of the deefuzzer with external commands coming from an OSC client.
-These are accessible only if the "control" tag is set up in the config file (see example/deefuzzer.xml again...).
+These are accessible only if the <control><mode> tag is set up to "1" in the config file (see example/deefuzzer.xml again...).

 Next track::